 As you land in Indianapolis, the first thing you'll notice is the airport.
-The first new international airport in America designed and built after 9/11, Indianapolis International Airport has been named the best airport in North America in 2012-2018 by Airports Council International, best airport in America from Conde Nast Traveler 2014-2018, and has been rated #1 (on everything from security to baggage claim) by travelers in a J.D.
-Power & Associates poll.
+The first new international airport in America designed and built after 9/11, Indianapolis International Airport has been named the best airport in North America in 2012-2018 by Airports Council International, best airport in America from Conde Nast Traveler 2014-2018, rated #1 (on everything from security to baggage claim) by travelers in a J.D.
+Power & Associates poll, and named Best Domestic Airport by the Travel + Leisure Reader's Choice Awards.

 Whether you are on a bus tour experiencing group travel in Indy or are taking a 15-minute cab ride from the airport, the second notable sight you'll encounter is your downtown hotel.
 From the stunning blue glass of the JW Marriott Indianapolis to the art you’ll encounter at the Conrad Indianapolis and The Alexander, Indy has a wide variety of hotel options for every style and price point.